awused/aw-man/README.md

 * libepoxy
     * Should already be present on most Linux and Windows systems, but may need to be installed on Mac.

-On Fedora all default dependencies can be installed with `dnf install gtk4-devel libarchive-devel libwebp-devel jpegxl-devel opencl-icd-devel`.
+On Fedora all default dependencies can be installed with `dnf install gtk4-devel libarchive-devel libwebp-devel jpegxl-devel ocl-icd-devel`.

 Optional: